imagineLife/human-effort/ComponentMaster.md

 - need to **trigger a new fetch**? call a fn that's been passed through a prop, or a fn that is imported through using a context
 - need to **respond to new data**? ... react can do this well already!

-## A Shorthand React Checklist
+## A React + Frontend Checklist

-When building & reviewing a react frontend, here's a short-hand set of items to assure:
+When building & reviewing a frontend app using React, here's a set of items to assure:

 ### Components are explained